Mean-field approach to finite-size fluctuations in the Kuramoto-Sakaguchi model

 with

 where

 with $\chi_1( t ) = (\Delta - \xi) e^{i \xi t} - (\Delta + \xi)$ and

 Note that for $|\Delta_j| < |H_\infty|$, the $j$th oscillator is coherent and the dynamics of $\theta_j(t)$ converges to a fixed point as $t\to\infty$, while for $|\Delta_j| > |H_\infty|$, the oscillator is incoherent with underlying periodic dynamics.
-Details on the derivation of~\eqref{Formula:SolAdler}, \eqref{MainSln} are given in the Appendix.
+Details on the derivation of~\eqref{Formula:SolAdler}, \eqref{MainSln} are provided in Appendix~\ref{app:Adler}.

 The covariance function (\ref{Def:R}) can be expressed in terms of the fluctuations (\ref{Def:zeta}) as